 - A Residual Bequest – A designation of all or a percentage of the remainder of your estate after specific amounts bequeathed to other beneficiaries are distributed and estate-related expenses are paid.

-Unless otherwise designated in your bequest, all contributions received by PYS will be placed in the organization’s unrestricted General Fund to meet the operating needs of PYS.
+Unless otherwise designated in your bequest, all contributions received by PYSO will be placed in the organization’s unrestricted General Fund to meet the operating needs of PYSO.
 If you wish your bequest to be designated for a specific purpose, such as music camp scholarships or as an addition to the Endowment Fund, such bequest will be placed in a specific fund for the designated purpose.

-In the case of the Endowment Fund, your bequest will be permanently invested with only the income earned on the invested assets eligible for use by PYS to meet yearly operating needs.
+In the case of the Endowment Fund, your bequest will be permanently invested with only the income earned on the invested assets eligible for use by PYSO to meet yearly operating needs.

 The language in your will should be very specific with respect to your wishes for the bequest.
-We recommend that you contact PYS in advance to ensure your wishes are clearly understood.
+We recommend that you contact PYSO in advance to ensure your wishes are clearly understood.

-For a Residual Bequest: “I give, devise and bequeath to the Phoenix Symphony Guild (dba Phoenix Youth Symphony), Phoenix, Arizona, _____ percent of the residue of my estate to be used for its general purposes.”
+For a Residual Bequest: “I give, devise and bequeath to the Phoenix Symphony Guild (dba Phoenix Youth Symphony Orchestras), Phoenix, Arizona, _____ percent of the residue of my estate to be used for its general purposes.”

-“In the event that ___________ predeceases me, I give, devise and bequeath his/her bequest or share to the Phoenix Symphony Guild (dba Phoenix Youth Symphony), Phoenix, Arizona, to be used for its general purposes.
+“In the event that ___________ predeceases me, I give, devise and bequeath his/her bequest or share to the Phoenix Symphony Guild (dba Phoenix Youth Symphony Orchestras), Phoenix, Arizona, to be used for its general purposes.

 On average, a person works more than forty years to accumulate retirement investments that provide future income for them and their loved ones and spends ten years conserving what has been earned, but rarely spends much time planning for the distribution of those assets.